NN-Project-1/dis-Vector-Embedding/README.md

   <img src="architecture/DIS-Vector-V2.png" alt="Dis-Vector Architecture"  width="400">
 </p>

 DIS-Vector follows a **parallel encoder structure** in which each encoder extracts a distinct feature domain from synchronized mel-spectrogram frames represented as `[B, T, F]`, where `B` is batch size, `T` denotes sequence length, and `F` represents mel-frequency bins.
-The four encoders—content, pitch, rhythm, and timbre—operate concurrently to generate their respective latent representations.
+The four encoders content, pitch, rhythm, and timbre operate concurrently to generate their respective latent representations.
 These outputs are concatenated into a single **512-dimensional embedding vector**, forming a unified disentangled speech representation suitable for downstream decoding and synthesis.

 ### Encoder Specifications